 After creating an accurate description of the job position in question, the next step entails attracting suitable candidates to apply.
 The method used by organizations to find potential hires may differ because of variations in company size and industry.
 The skills required, job role and seniority may also contribute to the method used by HR teams to look for suitable applicants.

+Recruiting and hiring the talent of tomorrow can require different techniques, depending on the role that needs to be filled.
 For instance, headhunting can be used when finding candidates for senior management or a highly specialized role, while using a recruitment agency or posting job advertisements is better-suited for middle management and frontline employees.

 After identifying suitable candidates, HR teams need a way to keep track of the number of applicants and where they are in the recruitment process.
 They also must compare the experience and qualifications of suitable candidates and use that data to make informed decisions for the next stage of the recruitment process.
+Most HR teams find a talent acquisition solution to help keep everything organized.

 The interview process can easily become a logistical nightmare.
 It depends on the availability of the applicant, interviewer, HR personnel, line manager and other decision-makers in the organization.
 Interview schedules should be set up in such a way that they don't affect the primary workload of line managers and other personnel.